Poha, no onion no garlic

 Notes

-• If you have Peanut Allergy then you can completely avoid peanuts in this recipe.
+• If you have a peanut allergy, you can completely avoid peanuts in this recipe.
 Always ask your doctor before trying.

 Nutrition Facts